Eucla, Western Australia: Present day

 Eucla is the largest stopping point between Norseman and Penong for travellers along the Eyre Highway.
 It has a hotel and restaurant, a police station, a golf club (7 km to the north), a museum dedicated to the Old Telegraph Station, and a meteorological station.
 These, together with fishing, are the major activities in the locality.
 There is a Travellers Cross that, despite its name, commemorates locals who have died.

 The South Australian settlement of Border Village is located 12 km east of Eucla.
 Primarily established as a quarantine checkpoint for agricultural produce, this small settlement also comprises a licensed roadhouse and caravan park.

 Time zone

 Eucla and the surrounding area, notably Mundrabilla and Madura in Western Australia and Border Village in South Australia, use the Central Western Time Zone of UTC+8:45.
 Although it has no official sanction, it is universally observed in this area, stopping just to the east of Caiguna.

 Transport

 Eucla is a major stop-off point along the Eyre Highway.

-In October 2005, Greyhound Australia announced the closure of their Nullarbor service due to rising fuel prices and declining passenger numbers.
+In October 2005, Greyhound Australia announced the withdrawal of its Nullarbor Plain service due to rising fuel prices and declining passenger numbers.
+Eucla was served by Stateships services from Fremantle.
+In 1912 Stateships named a ship Eucla.